teh-cmc/go-internals/chapter2_interfaces/README.md

 (*Sure, we could just have declared a global zero variable and the compiler would had been forced to take the conservative route too.. but then again, we're trying to have some fun here.
 Don't be that guy.*)
 The generated code now looks exactly like the normal, allocating case.. and still, it doesn't allocate.
 What's going on?

-As we've mentionned earlier back when we were dissecting `runtime.convT2E32`, the allocation here can be optimized out using a trick similar to #1 (byte-sized values): when some code needs to reference a variable that holds a zero-value, the compiler simply gives it the address of a global variable exposed by the runtime whose value is always zero.
+As we've mentioned earlier back when we were dissecting `runtime.convT2E32`, the allocation here can be optimized out using a trick similar to #1 (byte-sized values): when some code needs to reference a variable that holds a zero-value, the compiler simply gives it the address of a global variable exposed by the runtime whose value is always zero.
 Similarly to `runtime.staticbytes`, we can find this variable in the runtime code ([src/runtime/hashmap.go](https://github.com/golang/go/blob/bf86aec25972f3a100c3aa58a6abcbcc35bdea49/src/runtime/hashmap.go#L1248-L1249)):
 ```Go
 const maxZero = 1024 // must match value in ../cmd/compile/internal/gc/walk.go